Mikuel210/Statify/README.md

 is written into the virtual environment with its indentation relative to the ``<python>`` tag.
 HTML code is turned into a ``statify.write`` call with no indentation.

+Useful functions for using in templates:

+- ``statify.write``: Writes content to the final page
+- ``statify.render_partial``: Compiles a template and writes it to the current page instead of to a file

 ### Project configuration

 Statify projects can have a ``.statifyconfig`` file either in the root directory or in a ``config`` directory.